carlosremuzzi/social-tools/README.en.rst

 The purpose of this document is to describe the architecture of a communication service designed for the public administration of Bolivia.

 The document is structured as follows.
-Section 2 introduces the general context and analyses the legislative framework with regards to the Bolivian digital agenda.
+Section 2 introduces the general context and analyses the legislative framework with regard to the Bolivian digital agenda.
 Section 3 examines in detail the group of services included in the architecture.
 Section 4 analyses the main requirements considered in the definition of the IT infrastructure.
 Section 5 describes the architecture of the services.